LA2050 is a community-guided initiative driving and tracking progress toward a shared vision for the future of Los Angeles.

 And now we want your help to take all of this work to the next level!
 We want you to help us answer: how can we engage 100,000 Angelenos to make measurable progress towards achieving our shared vision?

 About the My LA2050 Activation Challenge

 This is an open call for ideas to activate 100,000 Angelenos to make Los Angeles the best place to learn, create, play, connect, and live.
 A total of $1M will be awarded among five organizations—one per goal category—to implement their ideas to engage Angelenos.
 Each organization will receive a total of $200,000 over two years to support their efforts.

 The activations should aim to engage Angelenos to make a specific, tangible impact on one of the LA2050 goals and metrics by 2020.
 The activations can use a variety of engagement strategies to create progress, including but not limited to policy advocacy, community organizing, volunteering, buycotts/boycotts, digital activism, or use of civic tech.

 LA2050 will commit to a two-year partnership leveraging its resources, assets, and networks to help the activations succeed.
 Together, the winning organizations, LA2050, and Angelenos will produce five major wins for the region that will change the course of our future.

 We want to work together!
 To partner, we plan to:

 - Leverage the LA2050 community to support and participate in the activation

-- Plan on planning public programming, including events, to connect our community to the activation
+- Coordinate public programming, including events, to connect our community to the activation

 - Offer communications assistance to build awareness and thought-leadership, including authoring articles, op-eds, and blog posts